Company Conversion

 1. Meeting Requirements

 While incorporating as a public limited company has many advantages, doing so is not cheap.
 Complex regulatory requirements are a burden for publicly traded corporations.
-Corporate governance and transparency duties are also part of what it means to comply with regulations.
+Corporate governance and transparency duties are also part of complying with regulations.
 A staff of legal and financial specialists and strong internal controls to prevent mistakes and fraud are essential for ensuring compliance.

 1. Predictions from Investors

 Investors in public companies typically have lofty expectations for their returns.
 They may monitor your stock price and financial results, anticipating sustained growth and profit.
 Short-term swings in stock price or financial outcomes can lead to investor unhappiness, making it difficult to manage these expectations.
-Keeping your investor base happy requires constant and clear communication with them, the establishment of reasonable expectations, and successfully executing your company’s development strategies.
+Keeping your investor base happy requires constant and clear communication with them, the establishment of reasonable expectations, and the successful execution of your company’s development strategies.

 1. Volatility in the Market